CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 * shows a transformation (elevate your brand, grow your business); and
 * includes a primary CTA (book a call) and a secondary CTA (how it works).

-On the rest of my homepage, you'll find sections devoted to many of these elements.
+On the rest of the homepage, you'll find sections devoted to many of these elements.
 You'll also see the primary CTA repeated in most sections.

 ![Graphic of Neva Masquerade's homepage annotating sections for: hero, services, problem, solution, how it works, prices, USP, and CTA.](/assets/images/blog/annotated-index-sections.webp)